CTRLRLTY/JARY/doc/rule_reference.md

 The flow of the rule starts from `match` and ends with `action`.
 But the written order of the section does not matter since it will be restructured internally.

 ### `match:`
-A rule match section define a set of logic used to select events stored within an in-memory `sqlite3` database.
+A rule's match section defines a set of logic used to select events stored within an in-memory `sqlite3` database.
 It expects a unique value type called `match value`.

-A match value is only returned by these operators:
+A `match value` is only returned by these operators:
 | Operator | Description | Usage   |
 |----------|-------------|---------|
 |`between` | range check between integer | `$user.age between 10..19`|